BHTOM-Team/bhtom2/Documentation/DocumentationAPI.md

 - `lon` (number, float, optional): The new longitude coordinate of the observatory.
 - `lat` (number, float, optional): The new latitude coordinate of the observatory.
 - `calibration_flg` (boolean, optional): A flag indicating whether the observatory is for calibration purposes only.
-- `example_file` (string, optional): A new example file associated with the observatory.
 - `comment` (string, optional): New additional comments or notes about the observatory.
 - `altitude` (number, float, optional): The new altitude of the observatory.
-- `gain` (number, float, optional): The new gain setting of the observatory's equipment.
-- `readout_noise` (number, float, optional): The new readout noise of the observatory's equipment.
-- `binning` (number, float, optional): The new binning factor used in observations.
-- `saturation_level` (number, float, optional): The new saturation level of the equipment.
-- `pixel_scale` (number, float, optional): The new pixel scale of the observatory's equipment.
-- `readout_speed` (number, float, optional): The new readout speed of the equipment.
-- `pixel_size` (number, float, optional): The new pixel size of the equipment.
 - `approx_lim_mag` (number, float, optional): The new approximate limiting magnitude of the observatory.
 - `filters` (string, optional): The new filters used in observations.